fastapi/sqlmodel/docs/tutorial/create-db-and-table.md

 Now let's get to the code. 👩‍💻

-Make sure you are inside of your project directory and with your virtual environment activated as explained in [Virtual Environments](../virtual-environments.md#create-a-project).
+Make sure you are inside of your project directory.

 We will: